Bad habit: Will and intention

 A key factor in distinguishing a bad habit from an addiction or mental disease is the element of willpower.
 If a person still seems to have control over the behavior then it is just a habit.
 Good intentions are able to override the negative effect of bad habits but their effect seems to be independent and additive — the bad habits remain but are subdued rather than canceled.

 Prevention

 The best time to correct a bad habit is immediately, before it becomes established.
 So, bad habits are best prevented from developing in childhood.

 Cure

 There are many techniques for removing bad habits once they have become established.
 One good one is to go for between 21 and 28 days try as hard as possible not to give in to the habit then rewarding yourself at the end of it.
 Then try to go a week, if the habit remains repeat the process, this method is proven to have a high success rate.

-Christian perspective

-In Christianity a bad habit is the repetition of sin.
-This can be seen in the Book of Proverbs: "His own iniquities catch the wicked, and he is fast bound with the rope of his own sins."
-(Prov. v.
-22.).

-St. Augustine of Hippo says: "The habit of sin blinds sinners, so that they no longer see the evil which they do, nor the ruin which they bring upon themselves; hence they live in blindness, as if there was neither God, nor heaven, nor hell, nor eternity."

-While St. Alphonsus Liguori states that there are three effects of a bad habit.
-1) It blinds the understanding.
-2) It hardens the heart.
-3) It diminishes our strength.